 The grading policy will be given to students at the beginning of each class, including the following grading scale.
 At the end of the semester, a final grade will be assigned and recorded as part of the student's permanent record.
+Final grades are not rounded up.

-All classes use the following grading scale:
+All classes in the use the following grading scale, except Nursing program (PN/NUR) classes:

-Letter Grade Average Value Interpretation Grade Point Value A 100 - 92 Excellent 4 В 91 - 83 Above Average 3 С 82 - 75 Average 2 F 74 - Below Failing 0 W Not Calculated Withdrawn prior to the mid-term of the semester WP Not Calculated Withdrawn passing - withdrawal from a course after the midterm of a semester WF Calculated Withdrawn failing - withdrawal from a course after the midterm of a semester 0
+Letter Grade Average Value Interpretation Grade Point Value

+A 100 - 92 Excellent 4

+В 91 - 83 Above Average 3

+С 82 - 75 Average 2

+F Below 75 Failing 0

+W Not Calculated Withdrawn prior to the mid-term of the semester

+WP Not Calculated Withdrawn passing - withdrawal from a course after the midterm of a semester
-P Not Calculated Passing (Clinical Courses Only)

-Not Calculated Allocated LPN credits for the Professional Nursing program -

-Bridge Entry Option

-TR Not Calculated Transfer in of credit only

-Course Waived (Eligible Only for the Current Licensed Practical

-CW Not Calculated Nurse enrolled for the Professional Nursing Program with a

-Bridge or Bi-Level Entry Option)

-AU Not Calculated Course Audit ·

-I Calculated Incomplete 0
+WF Calculated Withdrawn failing - withdrawal from a course after the midterm of a semester 0 P Not Calculated Passing (Clinical Courses Only) Not Calculated Allocated LPN credits for the Professional Nursing program - Transfer Credit Option TR Not Calculated Transfer in of credit only Course Waived (Eligible Only for the Current Licensed Practical CW Not Calculated Nurse enrolled for the Professional Nursing Program with a Transfer Credit or Bi-Level Entry Option) AU Not Calculated Course Audit I Calculated Incomplete 0